 If you fail to do this, you might lose your home.
 Each lender has a detailed process of dealing with late payments and delinquency (default) which you must discuss and understand fully prior to entering into an agreement.

-All the loans that make up a mortgage can be categorised into three groups.
+All the costs that make up a mortgage can be categorised into three groups.

 Mortgage Deposit: This is the upfront cost you need before starting your mortgage process.
 They include down payment and closing costs (negotiations, appraisal, legal, real estate agent fees, and taxes).